Human shield (law): Voluntary and involuntary

-Combatants in an armed conflict are prohibited from using protected civilians as involuntary human shields to support an unjust war effort.
-Civilians who are used as involuntary human shields by unlawful combatants do not lose their basic rights.
-The use of involuntary human shields does not release the other party from legal obligations to not target civilians or inflict excessive collateral damage.
+Combatants in an international armed conflict are prohibited from using the presence of civilians or other protected persons as human shields to protect against or deter military operations.

+Protected civilians who are used as involuntary human shields by unlawful combatants do not lose their basic rights.
+The use of involuntary human shields does not release the other party from legal obligations to not target protected civilians or inflict excessive collateral damage.

 Voluntary human shields may be considered "direct participants in hostilities", if they shield targeted personnel or properties.
 This could also be considered treason.
 However, if they are shielding protected personnel or properties, they may still retain their protected status.
 This debated area of customary international law has not yet been codified.

 The United States and the European Union are considered the main sources for voluntary human shields.
 In 2003, human rights activists travelled to Baghdad to serve as human shields and protest the unpopular U.S. invasion.
 Also in 2003, American peace activist Rachel Corrie was crushed to death by an Israeli army bulldozer in Rafah while volunteering with the International Solidarity Movement as a human shield to prevent the demolition of homes in Palestine.

 Current limitations of International Humanitarian Law

-While International Humanitarian Law (IHL) does prohibit attacks on civilians, the precautions that a power must take before an attack remain ill-defined.
+While International Humanitarian Law (IHL) does prohibit attacks on protected civilians, the precautions that a power must take before an attack remain ill-defined.
 Proportionality remains a nebulous standard that does not set a predictable standard for when a military action against a human shield would be considered lawful.
 There is a lack of enforcement, and the increasing role of private actors and contractors on the battlefield presents additional challenges.

 U.S. law

-During the Civil War, the United States adopted the Lieber Code, recognized by many scholars as the first detailed code governing conduct in war.
+During the American Civil War, the United States adopted the Lieber Code, recognized by many scholars as the first detailed code governing conduct in war.
 Francis Lieber articulated an early version of the principle of proportionality: that civilians were not to be targeted, but were also not immune in all circumstances.

 The use of human shields is prohibited and defined as a war crime by several U.S. military manuals.
-It is also defined as a crime triable by military commission under the US Military Commissions Act (2006).
+It is also defined as a crime triable by military commission under the Military Commissions Act of 2006.